-Let’s start off by stating that the Earth itself is like a giant magnet.
-A spinning ball of liquid iron in our planet’s core produces a huge magnetic field with a north pole and a south pole.
+Let's start by stating that the Earth itself is like a giant magnet.
+A spinning ball of liquid iron in our planet’s core produces a huge magnetic field with north and south poles.

-Humans have evolved with the Earth and so we’ve evolved to survive and thrive in magnetic fields.
+Humans have evolved with the Earth, so we've evolved to survive and thrive in magnetic fields.
 Furthermore, our very own nervous systems produce electromagnetic fields.

-To add to the everyday magnetic fields that surround us, humans have created artificial magnetic fields with power lines, electrical appliances, and many other commonplace technologies.
+To add to the everyday magnetic fields surrounding us, humans have created artificial magnetic fields with power lines, electrical appliances, and many other commonplace technologies.
 In fact, due to electromagnetism, any flow of electrical current has a coinciding magnetic field.

-The magnitude of the Earth’s magnetic field at its surface ranges from 25 to 65 microteslas and is considered static at a single point, meaning it is not varying rapidly at any given point (including at a human body).
+The magnitude of the Earth's magnetic field at its surface ranges from 25 to 65 microteslas and is considered static at a single point.
+This means it is not varying rapidly at any given point (including at a human body).

 The tesla is an SI unit for magnetic flux density with base units kg/(s2•A)

 The Earth's natural magnetic field does cause any harm, and its effects are practically omnipresent.